Report on

 where the cut begins.
 A line was scribed between the knife mark and the nearest

 scribed line along a set-square set along the front edge of the keyblank.
-One-by-one

-dinner.
+coffee, and dinner.

 A pencil mark was made by eyeing back on